-In a recent Comprehend webinar, The Avoca Group laid out the process they undertook to build an Oversight Capability and Maturity Model.
-This Best Practice model was designed in cooperation with the Avoca Quality Consortium, an industry-wide collaborative that brings together a group from more than 70 member companies from sponsors, CROs and clinical service providers to improve quality management in outsourced clinical research.
-The concept for the Avoca Quality Consortium was born from the realization that there are significant gaps in alignment between sponsors’ expectations and CRO service delivery.
+In a past Comprehend webinar on CRO oversight, The Avoca Group laid out a process for building an Oversight Capability and Maturity Model (OCMM).
+This best practice approach was designed in cooperation with the Avoca Quality Consortium, an industry-wide collaborative that brings together a group of more than 100 sponsors, CROs, and clinical service providers to improve quality management in outsourced clinical research.
+The Avoca Quality Consortium was born out of the realization that there are significant gaps in alignment between sponsors’ expectations and CRO service delivery.

-The Oversight Capability Maturity Model includes 10 different dimensions for Oversight Capability, such as Strategy, Leadership, Metrics, etc. Within each of the dimensions are the five levels of maturity, linked to tools to help the organization position and measure themselves.
-The model includes 50 detailed descriptions of capability.
-With this information, sponsors can more easily identify where they need to improve, and quickly advance their Oversight objectives.
+The OCMM covers strategy, leadership, metrics, and other aspects of oversight.
+Within each dimension are five levels of maturity, linked to various positioning and measurement tools.
+The model includes 50 detailed descriptions of capability, designed to help sponsors identify improvement areas and quickly advance their oversight objectives.
 The model helps them drive greater efficiency and quality, reduce cycle time and risk, enable fewer findings during audits and regulatory inspections, and support better, more effective partnerships.

-Following the discussion of the OCMM, Comprehend presented feedback from its research into CRO Oversight.
+Following the discussion of the OCMM in the webinar, Comprehend presented feedback from its own research into CRO oversight.
 Attendees confirmed findings that sponsors are not yet fully enabled to make oversight operational.
-In fact, less than 35% had begun oversight processes, and most at a rudimentary level.
+In fact, less than 35% had begun oversight processes, and most of those were at a rudimentary level.

 Case Study: Achieving CRO Oversight with Automation and Best Practices

-Focusing on how to solve these challenges, Comprehend presented a case study of a sponsor who had applied automation to address resource, quality and risk issues.
-The sponsor needed to add 50% more trials without adding headcount.
-The VP of Clinical Operations had to optimize its resource pool through collaboration with CROs, while improving visibility and productivity across increasingly complex trials.
-There was a level of uncertainty about their data, causing risk and potential audit issues.
+Focusing on how to solve these challenges, Comprehend presented a case study of a sponsor who had applied automation to address resource, quality, and risk issues.
+In order to add 50% more trials without adding headcount, the VP of Clinical Operations had to optimize its resource pool through collaboration with CROs, while improving visibility and productivity across increasingly complex trials.
+At the same time, the sponsor was uncertain about the quality of data provided by the CRO, which could potentially cause serious risk and audit issues.